Promises and Pitfalls of Threshold-based Auto-labeling: Theoretical Analysis

-\end{restatable} By applying standard VC theory to the first round, we obtain that $\hat{t}_1 \leq 1/2$.
+\begin{corollary}(Overall Auto-Labeling Error and Coverage) Let $\hat{\bw}_i,\hat{t}_i$ be the ERM solution and the auto-labeling threshold respectively at epoch $i$.
+Let $n_v^{(i)}, n_a^{(i)}$ denote the number of validation and auto-labeled points at epoch $i$.
+Let the TBAL algorithm run for $k$-epochs.
+Then, for any $\delta \in (0,1)$, w.p. at least $ 1-\delta$, \end{corollary} These results imply that by ensuring the sum of the empirical validation error term (a) and the upper confidence interval to be less than $\epsilon_a$ in each round of the algorithm we can ensure that the overall auto-labeling error remains below $\epsilon_a$.
+Furthermore, by applying standard VC theory to the first round, we obtain that $\hat{t}_1 \leq 1/2$.
 Therefore, right after the first round, we are guaranteed to label at least half of the unlabeled pool.
-We empirically observe that TBAL has coverage at par with active learning while respecting the auto-labeling error constraint (See Figure \ref{fig:unit-ball-train}.
+We empirically observe that TBAL has coverage at par with active learning while respecting the auto-labeling error constraint (See Figure \ref{fig:unit-ball-train}).

-The details of the proofs of the results presented in this section are found in the appendix.
+\textbf{Tightness of the Bounds.} We study this in the setting of the Unit-Ball experiment.
+The upper bound on excess risk in this setting is given in Corollary \ref{cor:linear-err-cov} which is an instantiation of our general results to this specific setting.
+We consider a simplified form of the upper bound by ignoring the constants to get a sense of the rate in terms of the validation data size.
+We compute this simplified upper bound for different amounts of validation data.
+We compare these with the maximum auto-labeling error observed over 25 runs of auto-labeling in the Unit-Ball setting with different random seeds for each validation data size.
+The results are in Figure \ref{fig:bounds_comparison}.
+As expected, we see that the worst-case error rate follows a similar rate as our upper bound but the upper bound is conservative.
+Next, we explain why this is the case.